Decorative neutral curve divider

-Your company’s Subject Matter Experts are your most valuable resource and, often, your biggest bottleneck.
+Your company’s Subject Matter Experts are your most valuable resource—and often, your biggest bottleneck.
 You need their input to answer complex questions in an RFI, but they’re buried in their own high-priority projects.
 Waiting for their response can stall your entire proposal process, putting tight deadlines at risk.
-While the definition of a subject matter expert points to someone with deep, specialized knowledge, it doesn’t come with a manual on how to access that knowledge efficiently.
-This article provides that manual.
+While the sme meaning expert implies deep, specialized knowledge, it doesn’t come with a manual on how to access that knowledge efficiently.
+This article is that manual.
 We’ll explore practical strategies for partnering with your SMEs, respecting their time while getting the critical information you need to move deals forward.

 Key Takeaways